Hans-Jeiger/SpectatorDrones/README.md

 ### Drone Master

-The Drone Master is an actor that keeps control of all drones and POIs in the world.
+BP_DroneMaster is an actor that keeps control of all drones and POIs in the world.
 One of its main tasks is to provide all  Subject POIs with arrays of other POIs that need to be considered in relation of the subject.
 In this version, this is done by just checking the distance between the subject POIs and assigning them to each others arrays when they are within a given radius.

 This function is meant to be customizable to fit your project. some considerations to make when customizing it:
 * Different criteria to prioritize different POIs. (for example base it on distance or a calculated value)